-In the rule given on Figure 2, FM and fm are the mother node's function and form, respectively, rewritten as a chain of daughters A ...
-D, where A is conditioned by a specific set of words, and D is given as a set of functions and a negated ( $^{\land}$ ) set of forms.
-For B, tags are rewritten as B2 and b2, if the rule is instantiated, and C is an example of regular expression operators allowing 0 or more ( $^{}$ ), 1 or more ( $^{+}$ ) or 0/1 (?) repetitions.

-While the compiler formalism is language independent and has successfully been used to create CG-to-PSG grammars in a number of other languages (Danish, German, English, French, cf. Bick, 2003 [1]), the grammar rules themselves have to be more language specific, and obviously also depend on the kind of CG input they receive - its tag granularity, level of dependency specification etc. Finally, the grammar will depend on the descriptive linguistic tradition it is set to implement (small or large VP, use of non-finite clauses etc).
+FM:fm = A:a.{'w1', 'w2', ...} B[->B2]:b[->b2] $C^/+/?$ {D1, D2, ...}:^{d1,d2 ...} In the rule above, FM and fm are the mother node's function and form, respectively, rewritten as a chain of daughters A ...
+D, where A is conditioned by a specific set of words, and D is given as a set of functions and a negated (^) set of forms.
+For B, tags are rewritten as B2 and b2, if the rule is instantiated, and C is an example of regular expression operators.
+While the compiler formalism is language independent and has successfully been used to create CG-to-PSG grammars in a number of languages (dk, de, en, fr, cf. Bick, 2003 [1]), the grammar rules themselves have to be more language specific, and obviously also depend on the kind of CG input they receive - its tag granularity, level of dependency specification etc. Finally, the grammar will depend on the descriptive linguistic tradition it is set to implement (small or large VP, use of non-finite clauses etc).
 Luckily, since all Constraint Grammars so far share most of their core function tags and all adhere to the same structural paradigm (flat dependency grammar), at least rule types can be ported from one language to another, especially for lower level constituents.
-Thus, it is possible to adapt certain rules rather than write them from scratch.
 For Estonian, for instance, pp-rewriting is basically the same as for English, but left hand arguments have to be provided for, since the language uses adpositions rather than (only) prepositions.

-4.2.
-The PSG grammar
+4.2 The PSG grammar

-The first two examples handle ordinary finite statement clauses, while the second two example rules create object subclauses from underspecified input by drawing on complementizer words (the conjunctions "et+0" and "kas+0").
+The example rule creates object subclauses from underspecified input by drawing on complementizer words (the conjunctions "et+0" and "kas+0").